The Singapore property market has attracted strong interest from both locals and foreigners for good reasons.

 These flats are meant to provide affordable housing for Singaporeans, especially young couples planning to start a family.
 Hence, they are typically priced lower than private residential properties.

-First-time buyers of HDB flats can also receive generous government grants.
+First-time buyers of HDB flats can receive generous government grants.
 Hence, it is unsurprising that Singapore has one of the highest home ownership in the world (close to 90%).
 However, there are certain eligibility criteria to be met.

 There are also various schemes and conditions in the application of HDB flats.
-For instance, individuals intending to purchase a HDB flat must form a family unit and they must not have a household income exceeding $14,000 per month.
+For instance, individuals intending to purchase an HDB flat must form a family unit and they must not have a household income exceeding $14,000 per month.

 Despite these restrictions, HDB flats can be a great option for those looking for affordable homes.